What is YAG Laser Capsulotomy?

 How Effective is YAG Surgery?

-Although rare, some patients experience vision problems after a YAG laser procedure.
+Although rare, some people experience vision problems after a YAG laser procedure.
+People should call their eye doctor immediately if they experience blurry vision or their eyesight worsens.

 Is YAG Capsulotomy Safe?

-- Macular edema.
-This is a buildup of fluid in the central area of the retina.
+- Macular edema: A buildup of fluid in the central area of the retina

 - An increase in floaters.
-These appear as black spots or flashes of light that drift across your eyes.
-Call your doctor right away if this happens.
-It can be a sign of retinal detachment.
+These appear as black spots or flashes of light that drift across your eyes, this may be a sign of retinal detachment; contact your doctor immediately if this happens

 - An increase in intraocular pressure (IOP).
-This occurs when fluid builds up inside your eye.
+Occurs when fluid builds up inside your eye

 - IOL movement.
-The artificial lens might move through the opening in the posterior capsule.
+Artificial lens might move through the opening in the posterior capsule

 In rare cases, people have experienced the following complications: